2/2/2021

 Analyst, Bank of America

-And just to follow up question, we're getting a lot of questions, your e-mobility business, and I know we're definitely still in the investment stage and we'll be for a while.
+And just a follow-up question.
+We're getting a lot of questions, your e-mobility business, and I know we're definitely still in the investment stage and will be for a while.
 But could you just comment in terms of who should we think as your customers, you know, because clearly a lot of activity in sort of electric vehicle space.
-Can you just talk to your targeting North American players, players in Asia, Europe as this thing emerges, you know, two, three years from now as a bigger business?
-Who should we see as the key customer base there?
-Thank you.
+Can you just talk, are you targeting North American players, players in Asia or

 speaker